myquay/michael-mckenna.com/blog/content/post/2013/the-back-button-and-browser-caching.md

-+++
-date = "2013-04-24T11:40:32+12:00"
+---
+publishDate: 2013-04-24T11:40:32+12:00
+title: The back button and browser caching
-description = "If the user navigated away then used the back button they would be shown the original page with the original data.
-They'd then think the fancy JavaScript was completely broken." title = "The back button and browser caching" url = "/the-back-button-and-browser-caching" tags = ["client side"]
+summary: If the user navigated away then used the back button they would be shown the original page with the original data.
+They'd then think the fancy JavaScript was completely broken.
-+++
+url: /the-back-button-and-browser-caching
+tags:
+    - browser
+---

 I [recently found out](https://stackoverflow.com/questions/49547/how-do-we-control-web-page-caching-across-all-browsers/ "How do we control web page caching, across all browsers?") that browsers absolutely love serving up cached pages when the user uses the back button.